General Plan Information

 Prior Authorization Timeframes and Services that Require a Prior Authorization

 We must approve some services before you obtain them.
 This is called prior authorization or preservice review.
 For example, any kind of inpatient hospital care, except maternity care, requires prior authorization.
 If you need a service that we must first approve, your in-network doctor will call us for the authorization.
 If your in-network doctor does not call to get authorization, you will only have to pay for the charges you would have been responsible for if your care was medically necessary and we approved it.
 If you do not use an in-network provider and do not get prior authorization, you may have to pay up to the full amount of the charges.
-Please refer to your ID card and Plan Documents for specific coverage information after you enroll.
+Please refer to your member ID card and Plan Documents for specific coverage information after you enroll.

 Standard Authorizations are reviewed, and notice provided within 7 calendar days of request.
 Urgent requests are reviewed, and notice provided within 72 hours of request.